 The Haggadot collection at the National Library is the largest in the world and we’ve collected them here in a special online exhibition.

 The styles and wording of the modern Haggadah expand on the traditional versions, with various levels of interpretation and innovation.
 On the one hand, many Haggadot include additions, especially at the end, while others are seen as a platform for the expression of certain ideas and as a place to include informative and humorous anecdotes.
 The additions are varied, ranging from recognized Hebrew songs and melodies to original independent pieces.
-Many Haggadot have also been illustrated and include illustrations by some of Israel’s greatest artists.
+Many Haggadot produced in Israel include illustrations by some of Israel’s greatest artists.

 The Haggadot collection at the National Library is the largest in the world.
 This collection includes hand-written Haggadot, Haggadot in rare and new print, Haggadot in a wide variety of languages, photocopies of hand-written Haggadot, traditional Haggadot, and non-traditional Haggadot of various types.